 CAUTION!
 Do not over-tighten the scraper to prevent material damage.

-8.14.4 Back lapping the mowing blades
+8.13.4 Back lapping the cutting knives

 Back lapping the cutting knives regularly will extend the life of the cutting units and provide a good cutting quality.
 This procedure must be done by experienced and qualified technicians.
-Every mowing units needs to be back lapped separately.